Introduction to Software Testing Methodologies

 1. Functional Testing

 - Unit Testing: Testing of individual software modules or components of an application.
-These types of tests are written by developers in a TDD( Test Driven Development ) methodology such as Agile, Scrum, etc. Each module is tested by unit test cases written in the same programming language.
+Developers write these types of tests in a TDD( Test Driven Development ) methodology such as Agile, Scrum, etc.

-- Integration Testing: Testing of various modules or components of an application which are successfully unit tested are integrated together, which is also known as Scenario Testing or End-to-End Testing (E2E).
-This testing is done with a combination of automated functional and manual tests depending on the ease of preparing test cases.
+- Integration Testing: Testing of various modules or components of an application that are successfully unit tested are integrated together, which is also known as Scenario Testing or End-to-End Testing (E2E).

-- Acceptance Testing: It is the final phase of functional software testing and makes sure that all the project requirements are met and customer with end-user has tested to make sure the application is operating as expected.
+- Acceptance Testing: It is the final phase of functional software testing and makes sure that all the project requirements are met, and the customer with the end-user has tested to make sure the application is operating as expected.

 2. Non-Functional Testing

 Non-Functional Testing focuses on testing the operational aspects of the application.
-It involves testing the application against non-functional requirements which involve testing the application against pre-defined technical aspects, such as vulnerability, usability, scalability.
+It involves testing the application against non-functional requirements, which involve testing the application against pre-defined technical aspects, such as vulnerability, usability, and scalability.

-- Security Testing: With the rise of cyber-attacks and cloud-based testing platforms, the need for securing data and storing in software is a growing concern.
-Determines if the data and information in the system are protected.
+- Security Testing: With the rise of cyber-attacks and cloud-based testing platforms, the need for securing data and storing it in software is a growing concern.
 Used to find loopholes and security breaches that can result in unauthorized access or loss of secured data.

 - Usability Testing: It looks at end-user usability aspects of the software.
 The usability of the application forms the main testing part.
 Five aspects, learnability, efficiency, satisfaction, memorabilia, and testing the application as an end-user by logging in to it.